Produced By Bio

 Shoemaker was at the helm when Fallon took over NBC’s "Late Night" franchise in 2009.
 The show was quickly recognized for its viral videos, audience games and prominent guests.

-Shoemaker and Seth Meyers are the creators of the Hulu original series "The Awesomes," an animated series for adults currently in its third season.
+Shoemaker and Seth Meyers created the Hulu original series "The Awesomes," an animated series for adults that ran for three seasons.

 Shoemaker began his TV career working in the CBS stockroom and later as a production assistant for the WCBS local news.
 He lives in Westchester, New York, with his wife and three children.